 Description of the programme

-Shelter Scotland’s Healthy Finances pilot aims to reach particularly vulnerable and excluded individuals who are unlikely to seek support with their financial and housing difficulties and only engage with services when they experience medical problems.
-It works with people aged between 16 and 64 presenting at selected primary health care services such as GP practices and hospitals in the most deprived areas of Dundee and Glasgow.
-Clients are referred into the pilot service from their primary health care provider and receive longer-term one-to-one support with financial and housing difficulties.
-153 clients received support between January 2017 and January 2018.
+Shelter Scotland’s Healthy Finances pilot aimed to reach vulnerable and excluded clients who were unlikely to seek support with their financial and housing difficulties.
+(The target group tended to only engage with primary care services).
+Participants were aged between 16 and 64 years, and recruited via selected primary health care services such as GP practices and hospitals in the most deprived areas of Dundee and Glasgow.
+153 participants received longer-term one-to-one support with financial and housing difficulties between January 2017 and January 2018.

 The Healthy Finances pilot was designed to test two research questions:

-- That providing longer term support provides more sustainable positive outcomes that shorter interventions.
+- That providing longer term support provides more sustainable positive outcomes than shorter interventions.